Giorgio Chinaglia: International career

 Chinaglia's play with Lazio earned him a place on head coach Ferruccio Valcareggi's shortlist for the Italy squad in the 1970 FIFA World Cup.
 He did not make the final 22-man squad, but Valcareggi took him to Mexico for experience.
 Italy reached the final of the tournament.

 In 1971, after Lazio were demoted to Serie B, Chinaglia became the first Italy national team player in modern history to be selected from a second-tier division club.
 Chinaglia scored on his debut in a friendly match against Bulgaria, on 21 June 1972, in Sofia.

 In 1973, Chinaglia returned to Britain with the Azzurri to face England in a friendly match.
 In the 86th minute, Chinaglia beat English defender Bobby Moore and sent in a cross that was tapped in by Fabio Capello, helping Italy to its first win over England at Wembley Stadium.

-Along with his teammates Re Cecconi and Wilson, Chinaglia took part in 1974 FIFA World Cup in Germany, although he was used scarcely by Italy manager Ferruccio Valcareggi.
+Along with his teammates Re Cecconi and Wilson, Chinaglia took part in the 1974 FIFA World Cup in Germany, although he was scarcely used by Italy manager Ferruccio Valcareggi.
 Chinaglia became notoriously famous for his strong verbal reaction when he cursed upon being substituted by Valcareggi for Anastasi during his nation's opening match of the tournament against Haïti, which ended in a 3–1 victory to the Italians, although they would later suffer a first round elimination from the competition.
 With his successor, Fulvio Bernardini, the situation did not improve.
 In total, he scored 4 goals for Italy in 14 appearances between 1972 and 1975.

 Style of play

-Regarded as one of the top and most prolific Italian strikers of all time, Chinaglia was a large, strong, fast, and powerful player, with a keen eye for goal.
-Often described as one of the first true old fashioned centre-forwards in Italy, his physical, determined, and opportunistic style of play was initially seen as unorthodox, but he developed into a prominent and prolific goalscorer.
-Chinaglia was known for his powerful and accurate shot, heading ability, and clinical finishing, both inside and outside the area, as well as his athletic and acrobatic ability in the air.
-Although he was not initially regarded as the most talented or technically gifted player, he developed his skill and control with time, showing great technical improvements and finesse later on in his career, which also led him to dribble with the ball at speed during counterattacks on occasion.
+Chinaglia was a large, strong, fast, and powerful player with a keen eye for goal.
+He is regarded as one of the most prolific Italian strikers of all time.
+His opportunistic style of play was initially seen as unorthodox, but he developed into a prominent goalscorer, often described as one of the first true old fashioned centre-forwards in Italy.
+Chinaglia was known for his powerful and accurate shot, heading ability, and clinical finishing, both inside and outside the area, as well as his acrobatic ability in the air.
+Although he was not initially regarded as a highly gifted player, he developed his skill and control with time, showing great technical improvements later on in his career, leading him to dribble with the ball at speed during counterattacks on occasion.
 He was also an accurate penalty taker.

 Look at me.
 I am Giorgio Chinaglia.
 I beat you!